hakim-code/tictactoe/README.md

 # tictactoe
-2D tictactoe by Alex Lee
+2D java tictactoe by Alex Lee

 This is the game done by Alex Lee in Youtube https://www.youtube.com/watch?v=gQb3dE-y1S4&t=1668s.